skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Eomier wanders off to the docks to speak to the boat-masters.
 After speaking to several he finds that the only one heading that way is the Ocean's Majesty, the same decrepit ship Endo had seen being loaded down with cargo.
 The captain, Captain Purlof, a rather fat, optimistic old soul, is on the deck seated upon a large barrel, rocking slowly back and forth.
-Behind him stands the XO, First Mate Inorem.
+Behind him stands the executive officer, First Mate Inorem.
 He's a rather sour looking elf, who shows great disdain for everyone, including the only elf in the party, Skeeve.

 Eomier leads the negotiations with the Captain, throughout which Inorem